 Our Community Roots

-In 1992, a grassroots coalition of parents, agencies and educators, the non-profit Sierra Nevada Children’s Museum (dba KidZone Museum) opened its doors in the rural and isolated region of the Sierra Nevada Mountain Range in Truckee, Calif.
+In 1992, a grassroots coalition of parents, agencies and educators opened the nonprofit Sierra Nevada Children’s Museum (dba KidZone Museum) in the rural and isolated region of the Sierra Nevada Mountain Range in Truckee, Calif.

 We fulfill our mission to inspire learning though creative play and discovery, through early learning programs and exhibits that offer children and their families the tools necessary to share creative learning opportunities together, while securing healthy and loving connections.
 These connections establish the emotional, physical and intellectual foundation for every child to enter school ready to learn.